Loop Polarity Analysis to Avoid Underspecification in Deep Learning

-See Fig.~\ref{fig:nn_arch} for a representation of a simple neural network.
-The total number of parameters $m$ in a multilayer perceptron with $K$ layers is given by the following equation, as per Roberts, Yaida, and Hanin (\citeyear{roberts2022principles}, p.\ 40):

-This illustrates how, in general, the number of parameters in a neural network increases with the number of neurons and layers in that network.
+See Figure~\ref{fig:nn_arch} for a representation of a simple multi-layer perceptron.

+More complex architectures than the multilayer perceptron exist for learning a function from inputs to outputs in training data.
+For example, the ``long short-term memory'' (hereafter, ``LSTM'') neural network architecture has been shown to be especially adept at learning relationships in time series data \citep{hochreiter1996lstm}.
+This architecture is used in our computational experiments below to learn hidden parameter values for in-distribution data.
+While the details of this more complex architecture need not detain us here, the LSTM, like the multilayer perception, composes many different functions together to approximate the function that best represents the input-output relationships that partially characterize a data-generating process.

+Since the value of each neuron in a neural network is determined both by other neurons in the network and a parameter vector, for a neural network to accurately approximate some function, the parameters of that function must be tuned so that the output of the neural network, given some input vector, tends to match the output of the target function, given the same vector.
+To tune parameters in this way, neural networks are fed training data consisting of input-output pairs $(\mathbf{x},y)$.
+Neural network training algorithms then aim to find parameters that enable accurate prediction of each output $y$ from the associated input $\mathbf{x}$, using any number of optimization procedures (e.g., gradient descent algorithms).
+The details of these training algorithms are ultimately tangential to our arguments here; the important point is that in order to learn parameters that enable accurate classification, a neural network must be provided training data.